 Therefore, you probably won't spot dramatically shaded lips or overly flushed cheekbones.
 Instead, bronzed, even complexions, darkly lined lids, ink-black lashes, and maybe a swipe of highlighter for a hint of radiance.

-And unsurprisingly, my discoveries in Andrea's makeup bag fit her description to a T. She tells me that she purchases most of her makeup at Sephora (either back in Brazil or in the last six months since she moved here for school), except for her die-hard dedication to an oil-free L'Oréal BB Cream and the brand's iconic Voluminous Million Lashes Mascara ($9).
+And unsurprisingly, my discoveries in Andrea's makeup bag fit her description to a T. She tells me that she purchases most of her makeup at Sephora, except for her die-hard dedication to an oil-free L'Oréal BB Cream ($12) and the brand's iconic Voluminous Million Lashes Mascara ($11).
 Though the tube she hands me has slightly different packaging, I suspect it's virtually the same formula.
 Brows are another important step, and she relies on Benefit Gimme Brow Fiber Gel ($24) to add depth to her super-blonde arches.

 Now, her routine is fairly straightforward and she shows me an array of organic or mostly natural products geared toward anti-aging and enriched with essential vitamins like C, E, and other hydrating agents like hyaluronic acid.
-Currently, she loves the Origins Plantscription Cleanser ($31), Weleda Age-Defying Serum ($45 )—she also has one from Ogee and a few from TruSkin Naturals—and a couple of cult favorite lotions and moisturizers from Lush: Imperialis ($27) for the face and Ro's Argan Conditioner ($31) for the body, which, she says, is absolutely the best thing and earth.
+Currently, she loves the Origins Plantscription Cleanser ($34), Weleda Age-Defying Serum ($27 )—she also has one from Ogee ($112) and a few from TruSkin Naturals—and a couple of cult favorite lotions and moisturizers from Lush, including Imperialis ($29) for the face and Ro's Argan Body Conditioner ($37) for the body, which, she says, is absolutely the best thing on earth.

 Since she loves to spend time out in the sun (she says that tanned skin is another Brazilian beauty secret), she tries to be vigilant about applying sunscreen and uses something straightforward like Carmex or Blistex on her lips each day.
-And, while she doesn't do much to her hair beyond drying with a blow-dryer, she does spritz her strands with a favorite Brazilian product by the brand Pink Cheeks.
-A leave-in conditioner of sorts, she tells me it's always in her bag when she heads to the beach.
+And, while she doesn't do much to her hair beyond drying with a blow-dryer, she does spritz her strands with leave-in conditioner.
+She tells me she always has a bottle in her bag when she heads to the beach.

 Curious to try out her product lineup?
-From sunscreen to toothpaste to highlighter, every single product is included in the carousel below.
+From sunscreen to toothpaste to highlighter, her favorites are listed below.